chris-rock/winrm-setup/README.md

 ## OpenStack Userdata

 The script can directly be used in combination with OpenStack.
+Please ensure that your Windows image has [Cloudinit](https://github.com/stackforge/cloudbase-init) installed.

 ```bash
 nova boot \